 A good example is the CapitaLand Mall Trust.

-Bonds are generally loans to a lender that hold interests.
+Bonds are generally loans to a financial institution that hold interests.
 They have a principal amount based on the repayment period and value.

 Bondholders receive payments from bond issuers as the interest.
 Then once the bonds have matured, the bond issuer will pay 100% of the principal as per its value to the bondholder.